owenb321/hdhr-ac4/README.md

 ## TODO
 >- Add version and a version API
 >- Strip all the unused stuff from the ffmpeg build
->- Pull configuration stuff out of Python files to a file/argument/webAPI
 >- Improve the complex streaming data pipe